ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 https://github.com/multi30k/dataset/tree/master/data/task1  (you can also find other useful data in Multi30k)

-The three files involved in our dataset are also uploaded in the folder split.
+The three files involved in our dataset are also uploaded in the folder "split".

 The bounding box information can be found here: